 An interesting walk around the townStart in the Square and admire the Market Cross, Town Hall and Tudor Cottage in the middle of the area.
-Look at the Globe Inn - the french word ''Telegraph'' may be seen above one of the loft doors - this is the only reminder of Somerton's transformation into the french town Etaples for the filming of the "Monocled Mutineer".
-Now go round to the left until you come to The Red Lion - once a coaching inn - and turn into Broad Street.
-Just past the Red Lion you will see a sign over the door of the Wessex Rooms which identifies the building as the Old Grammar School.
+Look at the Globe Inn - the French word "Telegraph " may be seen above one of the loft doors - this is the only reminder of Somerton's transformation into the French town Etaples for the filming of the "Monocled Mutineer" (1986).
+Now go round to the left until you come to The Red Lion - once a coaching inn, but now converted to housing - and continue into Broad Street.
+Just past the Red Lion you will see a sign over the door of the Wessex Rooms, which identifies the building as the Old Grammar School.

 Continue the walk along West Street passing Leavers Court, thought to be the oldest surviving building in the town.
-Turn into the Brunei Precinct to see what use has been made of the old brewery premises.
-Turn left, through the car park, and right back into West Street.
+Turn into the Brunel Precinct to see what use has been made of the premises of an old brewery.
+Turn left, through the car park and at the main road (West Street) turn right.
 A short distance along on the left you will see the Hext Almshouses with an inscription over.
 At the Triangle take the left hand fork and look for the inscription over a doorway, "Salvation Army School Room", then see the old Zion chapel before turning right along Bartlett's Row and right again back to the Square.

 APPROXIMATELY 1 MILE 1.5KM AND WILL TAKE ABOUT 1 HOUR